psychemedia/storytelling-notes/twa-sisters-binnorie.md

 From TRADITION.

-*T*o preserve the tone, a well as the sense of this Ballad, the burden should be repeated through the whole, though it is here omitted for the sake of conciseness.*
+*To preserve the tone, a well as the sense of this Ballad, the burden should be repeated through the whole, though it is here omitted for the sake of conciseness.*

 There were twa sisters livd in a bouir;
   " Binnorie, O Binnorie !